 This little owl bag is perfect for travelling as a make-up bag, carrying books, or even housing pottery tools!
+Meal prep Sunday time.
+I follow @leefromamerica on Instagram.
+She is a flat out inspiration.
+Two weeks ago I was inspired to revamp our fridge and jump on the meal prep train.
 Have you seen the pottery Bryce and I made?
 Check it out if you haven’t yet.
 Okay, back to this bright and cheery bag.
 I made it similar to the make-up bag I made back in 2015, but I did a bit more detail with it.
 I incorporated what I did with the clutch and added in some topstitching.
-Time to get started!
+Time to get started on this owl bag!

 What You Need